 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 18/06/2020

 |Page tools: Print Page Print All RSS Search this Product|

-Estimates of change shown on the front cover and used in the commentary have been calculated using unrounded estimates, and may be different from, but are more accurate than, movements obtained from the rounded estimates.
-The graphs on the front cover also depict unrounded estimates.
+Estimates of changes in the commentary have been calculated using un-rounded estimates, and may be different from, but are more accurate than, movement obtained from the rounded estimates.
+Graphs also depict un-rounded estimates.

 The estimates in this publication are based on a sample survey.
-Published estimates and the movements derived from them are subject to sampling variability.
-Standard errors give a measure of sampling variability (see Standard Errors section).
+Published estimates and movements are subject to sampling variability.
+Standard errors give a measure of sampling variability.
 The interval bounded by two standard errors is the 95% confidence interval, which provides a way of looking at the variability inherent in estimates.
 There is a 95% chance that the true value of the estimate lies within that interval.

 These documents will be presented in a new window.